AdeolaJoseph/Stereo-Visual-Odometry/README.md

 4. Run eval scripts

- - Copy paste the result in the eval/result folder
+ - Copy and paste the result into the eval/result folder
- - Navigate to eval folder
+ - Navigate to the eval folder
  - Run ```python compute_metrics.py```

 Please see devnotes.md for an explanation of current files, bugs, evaluation scripts etc.